 The charm of this gentrified district stems from its old buildings, narrow alleys, and traditional shops and restaurants.
 Its quaint alleys and trendy nightlife are what make it one of the best Rome neighborhoods for first-time visitors.
 And the wide range of Trastevere accommodation makes it easy to stay here overnight.

 Trastevere has it all.
-Here, you can lead the typical tourist life in the heart of the city as well as witness the local life of residents working and going about their daily life and chores.
+Here, you can lead the typical tourist life in the heart of the city as well as witness the local life of residents working and going about their daily lives and chores.

 READ MORE: The ultimate guide to the best gelato in Rome